 How to get Free freebies

 Follow along on our free samples page; we update it daily with new freebies Yes, 364 days a year.
 Most days, there is usually at least a chance to get a free sample via product testing, but we also find free online things like free recipe books to download, fun online websites to try, and new mobile apps.

 Free Product Coupons

 During the year, stores and brands band together to bring you Free Product Coupons.
-Sometimes it will be part of a contest or will be on a site such as Websaver.
+Sometimes it will be part of a contest or on a site such as Websaver.
 They will never be printed ( very rare, as free product coupons are not accepted at most stores), so these coupons are usually mailed to your home.
-There usually are a few just before Back to School and right before a big holiday.
+There typically are a few before Back to School and before a big holiday.

-if you want large free products, aka full-sized products, and real Free Stuff – like free skincare sets, free hair products, free electronics, and gift cards, consider getting into contesting.
+if you want large free products, aka full-sized products, and real Free Stuff – like free skincare sets, free hair products, accessible electronics, and gift cards, consider getting into contesting.
 It’s fun and highly addictive!
-Like anything else, you have to be consistent with entering daily, but some contests are better than others and have many prizes.
-Depending on your time available, you can also be selective in which contests to enter to get a freebie.
+Like anything else, you must be consistent with entering daily, but some contests are better than others and have many prizes.
+Depending on your time available, you can also select which contests to join to get a freebie.

 Just be aware of Instagram scams.
-Several groups will copy the contest’s whole Instagram profile and direct message you, giving you a link to claim your prize from a contest you entered, then you click the link, and it asks you for your credit card.
+Several groups will copy the contest’s complete Instagram profile and direct message you, giving you a link to claim your prize from a contest you entered; then, you click the link, and it asks you for your credit card.